FreeProving/free-compiler/CONTRIBUTING.md

 ## Additional Software

-In addition to the required software listed in the [README][freec/README], we recommend using the following additional software during development.
+In addition to the required software listed in the [README][freec/README#required-software], you will need the following software to contribute code or documentation in the form of pull requests.

+### Git

+[Git][] is the version control system that we are using to manage code and documentation in this repository.
+While simple changes (such as fixing typos in the documentation) can be performed directly via the [GitHub][] website, you have to [install Git][Git/Downloads] for anything more complex.
+Git is mainly a command line tool, but graphical user interfaces are available, too.
+An introduction to Git's command line interface can be found [here][Git/Tutorial].

+### Tools for Haskell Development

+We recommend installing the following tools if you want to contribute Haskell code.
 Both of these tools are used to make sure that we are using a consistent code style throughout the project and are described in more detail in the [Haskell Styleguide](#haskell-styleguide) below.

- - [Brittany][software/brittany], 0.12.1.1
+ - [Brittany][software/Brittany], 0.12.1.1
- - [HLint][software/hlint], version 2.2.11
+ - [HLint][software/HLint], version 2.2.11

 The versions mentioned above are the versions used by our [CI pipeline](#the-ci-pipeline).
 Both tools must be installed in order to [run the CI pipeline locally](#running-the-pipeline-locally).